 The National Highway Traffic Safety Administration (NHTSA) and auto lawyers are closely monitoring the development of what are labeled as "Highly Automated Vehicles" (HAV's).
 As of 2016, the NHTSA has issued basic guidelines for their development.
 These guidelines require states to determine their own individual rules for HAV's regarding liability for drivers, passengers, and manufacturers using the Model State Policy as a guideline.
 To date, 21 states and the District of Columbia have enacted legislation regarding HAV's while three others have enacted HAV provisions by executive order.
 These laws cover the recommendations made by the Society of Automotive Engineers (SAE) issued in conjunction with the US Department of Transportation regarding the five levels of automation that range from zero autonomous control to full control where the automated system performs all driving-related functions.

 Many auto lawyers, including Brad Pistotnik, are watching the development and manufacture or autonomous vehicle technology.
-It will certainly impact drivers in Topeka, Lawrence, Salina, Kansas City, and elsewhere in Kansas, Nebraska, Illinois, and Oklahoma.
+It will certainly impact drivers in Topeka, Lawrence, Salina, Kansas City, and elsewhere in Kansas, Nebraska, and Illinois.
 While technology is making vehicles safer and better protecting motorists when collisions occur, these technologies could expose drivers and passengers to even greater risks down the road.

 We are Brad Pistotnik Law. ® We are Abogado El Toro. ® Hire the real Brad. ® Call in the Bull. ® We are the Bull Attorneys! ™ Call us at 1-800-241-BRAD or call us on our local line at 316-684-4400.
 You can call Brad Pistotnik on his cell at 316-706-5020.
 You can call Tony Atterbury on his cell at 316-617-9237.
 You can call from Western Kansas at 620-THE-BULL.
 Our main office location is at 10111 E. 21st St. N., Suite 204, Wichita Kansas 67206.